 8. Spinach and Kale Bites…

-I saw this package at Publix, and thought it was a great idea.
-It's a bit expensive, so you may want to make it yourself.
-Add some sliced apples, red grapes and cubed cheeses and serve it with a caramel sauce.
+I saw this package at our local supermarket called Publix and thought it was a great idea.
+It’s a bit expensive, so you may want to make it yourself.
+Grab a platter or a plastic container and add some sliced apples, red grapes, and cubed cheeses and serve it with a caramel sauce.
 Your kids will go bonkers!

 Here’s a tip: Toss apple slices with a teaspoon or two of lemon juice to keep them from turning brown.
 Then keep them chilled until ready to serve.